 - Lazy eye is not a problem with the eye, but the connections to the brain.

-- Lazy eye can be caused by a number of factors, including a muscle imbalance or glaucoma.
+- Amblyopia can be caused by a number of factors, including a muscle imbalance or eye disease.

 - Treatment can be effective and the sooner it begins, the better.